rmosolgo/rmosolgo.github.io/source/_posts/2019-03-28-how-i-make-yogurt.markdown

 Now, add the starter culture to the pot of milk.
 I've done it two ways:

 - __Add a [packet of thermophilic starter](https://cheesemaking.com/products/thermophilic-starter-culture-for-cheese-making)__.
 This is easy and reliable.
 I buy the starter at Fifth Season Gardening downtown.
 The downside is, it's more expensive than...
 - __Or, add 1 cup of yogurt per gallon of milk__ (this is Fankauser's ratio from the recipe above).
 You can use yogurt from your own previous batch, or use store-bought: find plain yogurt labeled with "active cultures" and a "use-by" date in the far future (so it's fresh).
-When adding yogurt this way, first mix equal parts yogurt and warmed milk (from the pot) in a bow, and stir until the consistency is even.
+When adding yogurt this way, first mix equal parts yogurt and warmed milk (from the pot) in a bowl, and stir until the consistency is even.
 Then, pour this mixture back into the pot and stir.
 (This is Fankhauser's technique.
 I assume it's to ensure that the culture is evenly distributed.)

 ## Bottle it